 - Difficulty Performing Familiar Tasks

-dementia often find it hard to plan or complete everyday tasks.
+often find it hard to plan or complete everyday tasks.
+Individuals

-Individuals may lose track of the steps involved in preparing a
+may lose track of the steps involved in preparing a meal, placing a

-meal, placing a telephone call or playing a game.
-What's
+telephone call or playing a game.
+What's typical?

-typical?
-Occasionally forgetting why you came into a room or
+Occasionally forgetting why you came into a room or what you

 - New Problems with Writing or Speaking